University of Nevada, Las Vegas administered the ACT CAAP in 2013 - 2014.

-University of Nevada, Las Vegas conducted a Value-added administration of the ACT CAAP in Fall 2009 - Spring 2011.
+University of Nevada, Las Vegas conducted a Value-added administration of the ACT CAAP in 2013 - 2014.
 The results are displayed below in the SLO Results tab.

 For additional information on UNLV’s process for administering ACT CAAP, please click on the Assessment Process Tab below.
 For information on the students included in the administration, please click the Students Tested Tab.

 The CAAP exam is administered to all freshmen enrolled in ENG 101 as a course requirement.
 Because of the existing data from freshmen, it is advantageous to test seniors and compare the results between the two groups.

 Freshmen were assessed in the Fall of 2009.
 Freshmen were assessed in their ENG 101 course.

 Seniors were assessed in the Spring of 2010 and 2011.
 Seniors were assessed in various upper-division courses to ensure that a representative sample was obtained.

 Assessment data from the CAAP exams was collected by administering either the Critical Thinking module or the Writing Essay module to students during class time.
 Trained test proctors ensured fidelity of test administration.

 All testing materials are sent to ACT for scoring.
 ACT then sends a data report to UNLV.
 The Office of Academic Assessment prepares a report, which is reviewed by the Vice Provost for Academic Affairs and posted on the Academic Assessment website.
 Data is shared with the UNLV campus and is used as part of a data-driven decision making process.

 The CAAP data is used to provide information about attainment of the University Undergraduate Learning Outcomes (UULOs).
 The comparison between freshmen and seniors provides one indicator for the attainment of these outcomes and allows programs to identify strengths and weaknesses within their respective curricula.